arfc/transition-scenarios/README.md

 Status information, in which ``####`` is the four digit year the data is pulled from
 - ``input/project/inputs/region.xml`` : CYCLUS input file, in which ``project`` and ``region`` are user specifications
-- ``input/project/inputs/region/recipes/`` : folder containing recipe files that are read into the CYCLUS input file, in which ``project`` and ``region`` are user specifications
+- ``input/project/inputs/region/recipes/`` : directory containing recipe files that are read into the CYCLUS input file, in which ``project`` and ``region`` are user specifications
-- ``input/project/inputs/region/reactors'`` : folder containing input files for each of the reactors in the selected region.
+- ``input/project/inputs/region/reactors'`` : directory containing input files for each of the reactors in the selected region.
 Each reactor will be a separate ``.xml`` input file that will be read into the CYCLUS input file, in which ``project`` and ``region`` are user specifications